Skip to main content

 Under-Sink Tank Systems

 The most common type.
 A pressurized storage tank holds 2 to 4 gallons of purified water, and a dedicated faucet dispenses it.
-The iSpring RCC7AK at $198.78 is our top value pick in this category, offering 6-stage filtration with alkaline remineralization at a price that undercuts competitors by 50% or more.
+The iSpring RCC7AK is our top value pick in this category, offering 6-stage filtration with alkaline remineralization at a price that undercuts competitors by 50% or more.

 Under-Sink Tankless Systems

 Newer designs eliminate the storage tank by using a booster pump to filter water on demand.
 The Waterdrop G3P600 produces 600 GPD — eight times faster than traditional 75 GPD tank systems — and saves significant cabinet space.
-The trade-off is higher price ($429) and the need for an electrical outlet under the sink.
+The trade-off is a higher price point and the need for an electrical outlet under the sink.

 Countertop RO Systems